 The result is a deodorant containing natural ingredients and inspired by natural forms.
 As Fussy’s aim is to reduce the amount of single-use plastics that end up in oceans and on beaches, we took inspiration from the humble pebble.
 The naturally-ergonomic form appears as though it has been slowly worn away over time, emphasising the aims of the design: longevity and sustainability.
 When actuated, the soft form is broken, revealing the glossy inner surfaces, just like the inside of a pebble.
 Unlike other deodorants which are often shouting for attention; the product lies flat and more closely resembles a bar of soap.
 This approach helps the object blend into its environment.

 The casing is one single material and has been designed to be long-lasting, with increased wall thicknesses and a robust actuator mechanism.
-It’s made from PLA, which is resilient, recyclable and even biodegradable under the right conditions.
+It’s made from recycled plastic, which is resilient and recyclable itself.
 Refills are made from waste sugarcane and are intuitively top-loading.

 When actuated (by twisting), the soft form of the casing is broken, revealing glossy inner surfaces, just like the inside of a pebble.